fand/veda/README.md

 }
 ```

-The comment must be written in the same format as `.liverc`.
+The comment must be written in the same format as `.vedarc`.

 ## Examples